Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

                     0
                     </div>
                     <div className="col col--10">
-                    Full sleep mode. monoZ:Jet will go to full deep sleep mode after 5 seconds of sending back +MZSLEEP: 0 URC to the host. monoZ:Jet cannot take MZ commands in this mode and wake up is triggered by raising HOST to BOARD_WKP(P407) Pin to HIGH or via power off/on.
+                    Full sleep mode. monoZ:Jet will go to full deep sleep mode within 5 seconds of sending back +MZSLEEP: 0 URC to the host. monoZ:Jet cannot take MZ commands in this mode and wake up is triggered by raising HOST to BOARD_WKP(P407) Pin to HIGH or via power off/on.
                     </div>
                 </div>
                 <div className="row">